Hampshire Hikes & Historical Sites

 We arrive in Bangalore and continue, with a breakfast stop, to the charming city of Mysore.
 The journey is 185 km and might take 4hrs.
 After lunch we will have time to visit the Maharajah's Palace and to enjoy a stroll around the town.
 We stay in Mysore for 1 night.

 After an early breakfast we drive up Chamundi hill 1062m to see the Chamundeshwari temple with a panoramic view of Mysore, before driving on to Wayanad (160km, 4hrs).
 Wayanad is a green paradise, nestling among the mountains of the Western Ghats.
 It forms the border world of the greener part of Kerala.
 Located 76 km from the sea, this verdant hill station is full of plantations, forests and wildlife.
-On arrival we will check in at the hotel and enjoy a short walk to see some flora and fauna of the area.
+On arrival we will check in at the hotel and enjoy a short walk to see some local flora and fauna.

 After breakfast we drive about 45mins to the starting point of our walk.
 We will walk along country paths to a village of the Paniyar community.
 Our guide will explain something of village life.
 We continue our walk to reach a Kaavu, a traditional natural sacred space or forest temple.
 Continuing further we will pass by fields with crops of rice, coffee, pepper and cardamom.
 The terrain is gently rolling for this walk with no steep ascents or descents.